pajavyskocil/pb138project/README.md

 * Andrej Dravecký

 # Prerequsities
 `Install eXistDB on your machine.
-Create user admin with password admin1.
-Create collection called accounting.`
+Configure the access to database in config.conf file.` `Install Maven on your machine`

 # Running the project
-`Run the eXistDB server on localhost - port 8081`
+`Run the eXistDB server (configuration for server can be changed in config.conf).`

 `git clone https://github.com/LizzardCorp/pb138project.git`